protocol docs

 2. UnigenHook — a V4 hook attached to that pool at initialization.
 It listens to afterSwap and triggers the mint when conditions match.

-3. UgenNFT — a capped-200 ERC-721 with on-chain rarity, power, and a wallet-age registry.
+3. UgenNFT — a fixed-cap ERC-721 collection with on-chain rarity, power, and a wallet-age registry.
 Only the hook can mint.
 No public mint function.

 On top of that: a Genesis Arena where NFTs fight for ownership (winner steals loser's token), Season Rewards that redistribute $UGEN by power, and a wallet-age Merkle registry that boosts old-Ethereum wallets' chances of pulling rare tiers.